Non-calibrated framed processes, derived equivalence and Homological Mirror Symmetry: Preliminaries and Notation

 \section{Preliminaries and Notation}

-For preliminaries on toric varieties and general notation we completely refer the reader to \S~1 and \S~2 in \cite{R-fTV} and references there cited.
+For foundational concepts on toric varieties and general notation we completely refer the reader to \S~1 and \S~2 in \cite{R-fTV} and references there cited.
 For the reader convenience we just recall the following few facts.